-There is also an introduction to basic vehicle maintenance included in the Accident Prevention Course including discussion and videos on how to check washer fluid, oil, and other car fluids.
-The differences between summer and winter fluids, such as coolant and windshield washer fluid, and how & when to replace these fluids are more important than you would think.
+Accident prevention courses typically introduce basic vehicle maintenance and discuss how to check washer fluid, oil, and other car fluids.
+The differences between summer and winter fluids, such as coolant and windshield washer fluid.
+How & when to replace these fluids are more important than you would think.
 Do you know how to change a flat or the difference between summer and winter tires?

-All of these components come together and provide a course that offers the chance to discuss advanced driving scenarios in a safe and controlled environment.
-Many of these scenarios are developed to simulate how to respond in emergencies like hydroplaning or a blown tire, and can be beneficial for both new and experienced drivers when it comes to accident prevention.
+All of these components come together and provide a course curriculum that offers the chance to learn advanced driving scenarios in a safe and controlled environment.
+Many of these scenarios are developed to simulate how to respond in emergencies like hydroplaning or a blown tire and can be beneficial for both new and experienced drivers when it comes to accident prevention.

 *GST and ICBC fees are not included in our Car Training pricing